1Hibiki1/locks-py/README.md

     // works in the VM, but tree walk interpreter throws a type error println(a == a);

-    // this evaluates to true in the interpreter, but false in the VM var k = 4 and a;

     // semantic analyser throws a type error var l = a and 4;